-A Noise Gate can be used to minimize unwanted, low level signals from an individual input.
-Threshold is the level above which an input signal will pass through, below which its signal is attenuated by the Range value.
-Attack and Release control the time characteristics of the gating action.
+A noise gate can be used to minimize unwanted, low level ambient sounds from getting through on an individual input channel.
+Threshold is the level above which an input signal will pass through, below which its signal is attenuated by the range value.
+Attack and release control the time characteristics of the gating action.
 Attack sets the amount of time used to ramp the gain to unity.
 Release sets the time required to attenuate the signal.
-The Gate may be assigned to a Link Group to link its parameters with other Gates.
+The gate may be assigned to a link group to link its parameters with other channel gates.